avantrec/soco-cli/README.md

 Similarly, the `if_playing` modifier will execute the action that follows it only if the speaker is currently playing.

 The `if_coordinator` modifier will execute the action that follows it only if the target speaker is a coordinator.
 Note that many actions are automatically redirected to the coordinator speaker.

+The `if_queue` modifier will execute the action that follows it only if the speaker's queue has one or more items in it.
+Similarly, the `if_no_queue` modifier will execute the following action only if the speaker's queue is empty.

 ## Interactive Shell Mode